Alter | 92 Jahre (verstorben) |

 Geburtsdatum | Donnerstag, 13.
 Januar 1927 |

-Geburtsort | Union_of_South_Africa |
+Geburtsort | Union of South Africa |

 Todesort | Singapore |